internetarchive/fifthelephant2012-presentation/arch.md

      * OCR uploaded book scans to get the text out.
 * New files created, metadata updated and item rsynced back to primary.
 * Originals unmodified.
 Derivatives often more useful.
-* Derivation is a catalogue task.
+* Derivation is a catalog task.
 ----

 # Software stack #